Regulation C7: Taught Postgraduate Degrees

 Any reference in these regulations to Senate shall be deemed to include a reference to any committee of Senate designated by Senate for the purpose.

-Any reference in these regulations to the Director of Student and Academic Services, Head of Department/School, or other named officer of the University shall be deemed to include a reference to any person designated by that officer for the purpose.
+Any reference in these regulations to the Academic Registrar, Head of Department/School, or other named officer of the University shall be deemed to include a reference to any person designated by that officer for the purpose.

 2.1 Any student offered admission to a postgraduate course under these regulations shall be required to, as a minimum: